stevenjmesser/visitmy.website/contact.md

 permalink: /contact/
 ---

 Social media is a good first port of call if you want to contact me.
+I'm using Mastodon more these days and my handle is [@stevenjmesser@indieweb.social](https://indieweb.social/@stevenjmesser).
+You can try me on Bluesky too ([@stevenjmesser.bsky.social](https://bsky.app/profile/stevenjmesser.bsky.social)).
+For the professional touch, try me on [LinkedIn](https://www.linkedin.com/in/stevenjmesser/).

+You can get me on ste@renegatus.com if you like email.
+(Since people usually ask, it's an old domain from when I was 13. :facepalm:)

 I'm using Twitter less these days, but my handle is [@stevenjmesser](https://twitter.com/stevenjmesser).
-It could take me a few days to notice and reply to a message, so try Mastodon instead – I'm [@stevenjmesser@indieweb.social](https://indieweb.social/@stevenjmesser).
-For the professional touch, try me on [LinkedIn](https://www.linkedin.com/in/stevenjmesser/).
+It could take me a few days to notice and reply to a message, so use the above instead.

-Still not sure about sharing my email address, although I do have a good spam-filtering system.
-Maybe I should just share it...